techbelle/the-little-mongodb-book/en/mongodb.markdown

 There are other powerful pipeline operator which allow you to transform values of fields as well as add (or remove) fields.
 AK-TODO how to list [`$project`](http://docs.mongodb.org/manual/reference/operator/aggregation/project/#pipe._S_project) (analogous to the projection we can specify to `find`) which allows you not just to include certain fields, but to create or calculate new fields based on values in existing fields.
 For example, you can use math operators to add together values of several fields before finding out the average, or you can use string operators to create a new field that's a concatenation of some existing fields.

 This just barely scratches the surface of what you can do with aggregations.
 Aggregation is how you can do limited joins in MongoDB via the `$lookup` stage, as well as transitive closure expressions via recursive lookup called `$graphLookup`.
 Aggregate command return either a cursor to the result set (which you already know how to work with from Chapter 1) or it can write your results into a new collection using the `$out` pipeline operator.
 In 4.2 aggregation output options got more powerful with a new stage `$merge` which allows output to an existing collection with powerful controls that let you specify exactly how the new output is merged with existing documents.
 You can see a lot more examples as well as all of the supported pipeline and expression operators in the [MongoDB manual](http://docs.mongodb.org/manual/core/aggregation-pipeline/).
 AK-TODO include link to Paul Done's agg e-book?
+In addition both Compass GUI and Atlas web-based UI include aggregation pipeline builder (link) to help you write and debug powerful pipelines blah blah.

-AK-TODO sentence addressing why MapReduce is out. and what UDF added to Agg is.
+AK-TODO sentence about UDF added to Agg is? since I mention it in chapter summary...

 ## In This Chapter ##
 In this chapter we covered MongoDB's [aggregation capabilities](http://docs.mongodb.org/manual/aggregation/).
-Aggregation Pipeline is relatively simple to write once you understand how it's structured and it's a powerful way to group data.
-With addition to user defined functions in 4.4 while it is more complicated to understand, but its capabilities can be as boundless as any code you can write in JavaScript.
+Aggregation Pipeline is relatively simple to write once you understand how it's structured and it's a powerful way to group and analyze data.
+With addition of user defined functions in 4.4 its capabilities can be as boundless as any code you can write in JavaScript.

 # Chapter 7 - Performance and Tools #
 In this last chapter, we look at a few performance topics as well as some of the tools available to MongoDB developers.
 We won't dive deeply into either topic, but we will examine the most important aspects of each.